rexyim/notes/notes/nslookup.md

  >Lets try some fun ones out

->### Set
+>### Set type
->Set is another big one.
->for e.g If you are looking for a specific record type in DNS, you can set it with the following
+>If you are looking for a specific record type in DNS, you can set it with the following

     >set type=MX
 >This will set the type of record we are looking for which in the above case is mail exchanger.